The Red Ranger Becomes an Adventurer in Another World: Kizuna Five

 The deceased former Silver Ranger of the Kizuna Five and Tōgo's former mentor/crush who perished in the final battle of The End King.
 During Tōgo's journey through the Sun Forest, it is revealed that Tenri had also been reincarnated into the same world as him following her initial death.
-Tenri was regarded as a legend as she was part of the infamous hero’s party 1000 years ago, and she left behind a video message for Togo and gave him closure as he still felt guilty about her death in their previous world.
-It is also later implied that Tenri was Yihdra's former incarnation hinted due to how similar they are in their ranger forms.
+Tenri was regarded as a legend as she was part of the infamous hero's party 1000 years ago, and she left behind a video message for Togo and gave him closure as he still felt guilty about her death in their previous world.